carlpulley/volatility/README.txt

 There is also an unpatched bug in the Volatility 2.0 filescan plugin (version 1116).
 This bug causes _FILE_OBJECT addresses to need an extra magic value of
-#18 bytes adding to them!
+#18 bytes adding to them (so beware when using the --pool option!).

 These limitations will change in the very near future.